kaiinui/CloudFlow/README.md

 # => last!
 ```

+**This code does work on multi instances, though it is like an ordinary code.**

 Motivation
 =========

 Writing a multi-instance code is really painful.

 RPC?
-API?
-They are really painful.
-I just want to write a code, not to define protocol and call API and....
+API? **These are really painful.** I just want to write a code, I don't want to define protocol and call API and....

 And there are more bad things.
-If you use RPC or API, you have to know instances.
+If you use RPC or API, you have to know all instances.
 Then you have to know their IP.
 Then you need to write a config.
+You have to manage the instances.

 Queue make it simple.
 You just call methods via queue.